Keep the kids entertained: 10 Top things to do with kids in Wellington.

 Within walking distance or a short drive or bus ride from the city centre

-If you are in Wellington without your own transport, many of the top things to do with kids are within walking distance or a short bus ride of the centre of the city.
+If you are in Wellington without your own transport, many of the top things to do with kids in Wellington are within walking distance or a short bus ride of the centre of the city.

 Take a ride on Wellington’s iconic cable car